)

 In This Article

-USAA is the cheapest car insurance company in Wisconsin, averaging $34 per month.
+USAA has the cheapest car insurance in Madison, starting at $37 per month.

-The table below shows the five cheapest auto insurance companies in Wisconsin, according to Compare.com data.
+In the table below, we share the cheapest car insurance companies in Madison, according to Compare.com data.

 Company | Average Monthly Premium |